 Figure 9: The Waterfall Lifecycle – V-model depiction (click to expand).

-The DA framework does not support a traditional lifecycle.
+The DA toolkit does not support a traditional lifecycle.
 We have purposefully left traditional out of scope for DA.
 Having said that, we do recognize that in the vast majority of organizations you will have a multi-modal approach where some teams are following an agile approach, some are lean, some are taking a continuous delivery approach, and some are still following traditional.
 The more disciplined your organization, the more skilled your people, the less likely it is to have traditional teams in practice.
 For more about the waterfall lifecycle, read the article When Does Traditional Development Make Sense?

 How to Choose a Lifecycle

 The team should choose it’s own lifecycle.
 They will often do this with the guidance of an experienced Disciplined Agile coach, particularly when they are new to DA.
 It’s tempting to have your portfolio management team to make this choice, and they may often make a (hopefully solid) suggestion when the first initiated an endeavour, but in the end it needs to be the choice of the team.
 As you see in the table below there are common considerations for when to use each lifecycle, but the primary considerations are always the skill and preferences of the team itself.

 The following table compares the lifecycles, suggesting when you would choose to follow each one.

 ||Teams new to agile|

 ||Disciplined teams with quickly evolving requirements|

 ||Identification of a new product or service offering for the marketplace where there is a high risk of misunderstanding the needs of potential end users|